YuzukiHD/Buildroot-YuzukiSBC/docs/README.md

 Modify the uboot-related patch or need to restore the original uboot, sync to original

+`sync_update`

+Sometimes when you upgrade Buildroot YuzukiSBC, you will find that the compilation does not pass, please use this command to delete the old files

 # Appendix

 ## board file trees and file path definition